Wednesday, December 31, 2025

 24th Dec 2025

 3:00 AM.
-The alarm cuts through the dark.
-On any other day, this would be torture.
-But today is Christmas Eve, and I am going hunting.
+The alarm went off like a siren.
+On any other day, waking up at this hour would be torture.
+But today is Christmas Eve, and I had a date with the sky.

-I booked a "Cloud Hunting" tour two days ago, hoping to see the famous sea of clouds that Da Lat is known for.
-Our group is a mini United Nations: two from Singapore, two from Bangladesh, one elegant woman named Elle from Vienna, three from China, and me.
+I booked a "Cloud Hunting" tour two days ago, hoping to catch that famous sea of clouds Da Lat is known for.
+Our group was basically a mini United Nations: two from Singapore, two from Bangladesh, three from China, an elegant woman named Elle from Vienna, and me.

-We arrive at Cau Dat, shivering in the cold.
-The landscape is breathtaking—rolling hills, misty valleys, the endless green tea terraces.
-But the guest of honor is missing.
-The famous clouds do not show up.
+We arrived at Cau Dat, shivering in the cold.
+The landscape was breathtaking—rolling hills, misty valleys, endless green tea terraces.
+But the main attraction?
+Missing.
+The famous clouds decided to take the day off.

-We stand there, nine strangers staring at a clear view, united by a shared disappointment that quickly turns into laughter.
+We stood there, nine strangers staring at a clear view, united by a shared disappointment that quickly turned into laughter.
 We didn't catch the clouds, but we caught the vibe.

 The Sweetness of the Earth

-The tour pivots.
-We visit a persimmon factory, where thousands of orange fruits hang drying in the wind .
-They look like festive lanterns suspended in the air.
-It feels like walking into an autumn painting.
-Next is a strawberry farm.
-The fruit here isn't the sour, supermarket kind; it is candy-sweet.
-I pick 145g of strawberries myself, paying 58,000 VND for the privilege of eating pure sugar from the earth.
+The tour pivoted.
+We went to a persimmon factory, where thousands of orange fruits were drying in the wind like festive lanterns.
+It felt like walking into an autumn painting.
+Then came the strawberry farm.
+The fruit here isn't that sour supermarket stuff; it is candy-sweet.
+I picked 145g of strawberries myself, paying 58,000 VND for the privilege of eating pure sugar from the earth.

-I spot Elle, the Austrian traveler, looking out over the garden.
-The light is perfect.
-I secretly snap a candid photo of her—she looks serene, like a painting.
-I AirDrop it to her later, and she smiles.
+I spotted Elle, the Austrian traveler, looking out over the garden.
+The light was hitting her perfectly.
+I secretly snapped a candid photo of her—she looked serene, like a painting.
+I AirDropped it to her later, and she smiled.

 The Drop

-The tour ends at 10:00 AM.
-And just like that, the high evaporates.
+The tour ended at 10:00 AM.
+And just like that, the high evaporated.

-I return to the hotel, change clothes, and the silence rushes back in.
+I went back to the hotel, changed clothes, and the silence from yesterday rushed back in.
 The morning was full of voices and laughter.
-The afternoon is just... me.
+The afternoon was just... me.

-I eat Chicken Rice with salad at a small café, scrolling through my phone.
-I wander the flower market, but the colors blur together.
-I end up at Ollin Café, sipping coffee not because I want it, but because I need a place to sit.
+I ate Chicken Rice at a small café, doom-scrolling through my phone.
+I wandered the flower market, but the colors just kind of blurred together.
+I ended up at Ollin Café, sipping coffee not because I wanted it, but because I needed a place to sit where I didn't look like a loser.

-Then, the reality check.
-I visit a gold shop to exchange money.
-My wallet feels lighter than it should be.
-Vietnam feels cheap day by day, but when you add up the Grab rides, the tours, the coffees, and the strawberries, the numbers climb.
-I feel a knot of anxiety tighten in my stomach.
+I went to a gold shop to exchange more money.
+My wallet felt lighter than it should be.
+Vietnam feels cheap day by day, but when you add up the Grab rides, the tours, the coffees, and the strawberries, the numbers climb fast.
+I felt a knot of anxiety tighten in my stomach.
 I need to stop spending.

 The Silent Night

 Back home, my family is gathering for dinner.
 My friends are posting photos of feasts and gifts.
-Here, the churches are full, but the mass is in a language I cannot understand.
-I debate going.
+Here, the churches are full, but the mass is in a language I can't understand.
+I debated going, but after yesterday’s experience at the cathedral, I decided against it.
 What is the point of sitting in a pew if the words mean nothing to me?

-It is the lowest moment of the trip.
-I put on a playlist of Christmas songs, but instead of feeling festive, they just make the room feel emptier.
-I scroll through Facebook, liking posts, typing "Blessed Christmas Eve" to people thousands of miles away.
+It was the lowest moment of the trip so far.
+I put on a playlist of Christmas songs, but instead of feeling festive, they just made the room feel bigger and emptier.
+I scrolled through Facebook, liking posts, typing "Blessed Christmas Eve" to people thousands of miles away.

-Then, I open my gallery.
-I scroll through the photos from this morning—the mist at Cau Dat, the flowers at the café, the stunning shots Chau took of me.
+Then, I opened my gallery.
+I scrolled through the photos from this morning—the mist at Cau Dat, the flowers, the stunning shots Chau took of me.

-I look at the beauty in those images, and a sudden, sharp thought pierces me.
+I looked at how beautiful the images were, and a sudden, sharp thought pierced me.

 It would be so good if I were sharing this view with someone.

-I imagine him standing there next to me in the tea terraces, holding my hand, seeing what I see.
+I imagined him standing there next to me in the tea terraces, holding my hand, seeing what I see.
 The view was perfect, but it lacked a witness.
-It is a fleeting imagination, but it leaves an ache.
+It was just a fleeting thought, but it left an ache in my chest.

-I pull the blanket up.
-I close my eyes.
-Life must go on, I whisper.
+I pulled the blanket up.
+I closed my eyes.
+Life must go on, I whispered.
 I hope tomorrow brings a surprise.
 I hope tomorrow brings a friend.

 Christmas is a magnifying glass.
 When you are with family, it magnifies the love.
 When you are alone, it magnifies the silence.